Mjmalin/WordleSolver/README.md

 ## How the program works

 The program needs to start with a list of all valid Wordle solutions.
-It begins by importing a list of all possible Wordle solutions from a github repository, as well as using BeautifulSoup and regular expressions to import and parse a list of all past Wordle solutions from a website.
+It begins by scraping a list of all possible Wordle solutions from a github repository, as well as using BeautifulSoup and regular expressions to import and parse a list of all past Wordle solutions from a website.

 ![image](./wordlepic15.png)